 It is inexcusable for us not to think positively.
 What a time to be alive and be able to affect children’s lives in a positive way!
 We should rejoice daily that we have so many tools and abilities at our disposal to control and conquer the youth soccer environment in our communities.

 I choose to be an optimist about this next year.
 We have come so far in the last three years, yet still have unlimited potential.
 So I’ll leave you with my wish for the New Year: May WE improve the playing environment for all our players by simply improving our Efforts and Attitude.

-Karl’s Konclusion: There is no doubt in my mind that deep down inside all of us is the power to accomplish what we want… And with the right Attitude we can bring Joy; Mindfulness; Compassion and Appropriate Competition into our D-7 Recreation Program in 2019.
+Karl’s Konclusion: There is no doubt in my mind that deep down inside all of us is the power to accomplish what we want… And with the right Attitude we can bring Joy; Mindfulness; Compassion and Appropriate Competition into our D-7 Recreation Program in future years.